zju3dv/EasyMocap/Readme.md

 # 2. example for SMPL reconstruction
 python3 code/demo_mv1pmf_smpl.py ${data} --out ${out} --end 300 --vis_smpl --undis --sub_vis 1 7 13 19
 ```
+The input flags:
+- `--undis`: use to undistort the images
+- `--start, --end`: control the begin and end number of frames.

+The output flags:
 - `--vis_det`: visualize the detection
 - `--vis_repro`: visualize the reprojection
-- `--undis`: use to undistort the images
 - `--sub_vis`: use to specify the views to visualize.
 If not set, the code will use all views
 - `--vis_smpl`: use to render the SMPL mesh to images.
-- `--start, --end`: control the begin and end number of frames.

 ### 3. Output
 The results are saved in `json` format.